unknowndeveloper42/DIKI-Source-Code-and-Web-App/README.md

 # DIKI Web App for Incivility Detection (German)

 Welcome!
+This is a temporary webspace to provide a blind review of our paper *Developing an Incivility-Dictionary for German Online Discussions –
-We are happy you want to use our **DIKI WEB APP** 💞 Click [here](https://diki-web-app.herokuapp.com/) to start right away!
+A Semi-Automated Approach Combining Human and Artificial Knowledge* and the associated **DIKI WEB APP**.
+Click [here](https://diki-web-app.herokuapp.com/) to test the app right away!

 ### About

-The Python-based Webapp runs in your browser (we recommend Firefox) without installing any software or packages on any operating system.
+For analyzing your data, we provide two dictionaries for incivility in German-language online discussions.
+Use the app to find uncivil words in your uploaded data file.
+The app will add two new columns to your data - one column including the number of matches and one column including the matched strings.
+The python-based web-app runs in your browser (we recommend Firefox) without installing any software on any operating system.
 The app is hosted by [Heroku](https://www.heroku.com/).

-### Dictionaries

-For analyzing your data, we provide two word lists (dictionaries) for incivility in German-language online discussions.
-The app used the x-method to find entries of the dictionary in your uploaded data file.
-It will add two new columns to your data, one with the number of matches, and one with the matched words.
-Both your data and the key words will be transformed to lower case.